-We have audited the financial statements of the governmental activities, teach major fund, and the aggregate remaining fund information of Clawson Public Schools as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise Clawson Public Schools' basic financial statements.
-We issued our report thereon dated October 26, 2016, which contained unmodified opinions on those financial statements.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Clawson Public Schools, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise Clawson Public Schools' basic financial statements.
+We issued our report thereon dated October 5, 2017, which contained unmodified opinions on those financial statements.
 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information directly to the underlying accounting and other records used to prepare the basic financial statements including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditure of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.